alexandre-cezar/container-class/Labs/Lab02/README.md

 Let's start our container by running "docker run -ti --privileged --rm badcontainer:1.0 /bin/sh"

-As you noticed, we're inside the container now.
+As you may have noticed, we're inside the container now.

 Run the command "head -1 /etc/mtab", which exposes the host file system path of container mounts to the container itself.
 The host file system path here would be something similar to "/var/lib/docker/overlay2/feee143c8cabf326a8b1b79663f12e55062493da30b46166b46de7d832d1894b/diff"